 So, what exactly is buspirone, or BuSpar?
 Why do many individuals opt for using this medication in order to treat the symptoms of anxiety, rather than using benzodiazepines?

-Well, buspirone is a medication that is used to treat anxiety disorders.
-Those who use this medication may do so in order to treat the uncomfortable and sometimes debilitating symptoms that come with anxiety.
+Well, buspirone is a prescription medication that is used to treat anxiety disorders.
+A patient who uses this medication may do so in order to treat the uncomfortable and sometimes debilitating symptoms that come with anxiety.